arifuzzaman292750/README.md/README.md

 ## 📂 Linux Directory Structure

 In Linux, everything starts from the root directory (`/`).
-Here are the key directories and their purpose:
-## 📂 Linux Directory Structure

-In Linux, everything starts from the root directory (`/`).
 Here is the standard directory tree structure:

 ```text